evra/cnd-editor/README.md

 For example one can reuse CND grammar to [build](https://github.com/evra/sling-contenteditor) jcr content descriptor DSL.
 It can be also used for java code generation using
 [xtend](http://www.eclipse.org/xtend/) language (for example POJO classes generation based on node type definitions).

+Visit users and developers discussion [group](https://groups.google.com/forum/#!forum/cnd-editor) if you have any questions or suggestions.

 Status [![Build Status](https://travis-ci.org/evra/cnd-editor.png)](https://travis-ci.org/evra/cnd-editor)
 --